 In January, international prices rose thanks to strong demand and high input prices domestic prices continued to rise due to stronger performance from the infrastructure and automobile sectors.
 In February, international prices saw a deceleration due to the impact of the coronavirus.
 Domestic prices continued to rise as domestic infrastructure spending and production continued to recover.
-In March, international prices fell due to uncertainty in the market around the COVID-19 pandemic.
-Domestic prices declined thanks to the national lockdown initiated to contain the COVID-19 pandemic.
-In April, prices declined as the COVID lockdown shut industries around the world, while domestic prices stayed stable.
+In March, international prices fell due to uncertainty in the market around the COV ID-19 pandemic.
+Domestic prices declined thanks to the national lockdown initiated to contain the COV ID-19 pandemic.
+In April, prices declined as the COV ID lockdown shut industries around the world, while domestic prices stayed stable.
 In May, international prices declined considerably while domestic prices continued to correct downwards, as producers faced up to a weak economy, limited industrial demand, with most major projects remaining on hold.
 In June, international prices rose due to higher demand and higher input costs, whereas domestic prices fell on weak local demand.
 In July, international prices continued to rise, while domestic prices remained constant.
+In August, international and domestic prices rose as stronger demand, primarily from China, returned production to pre-COVID levels.